Becoming a Service Provider

 - Both lift and non-lift

-- Next invitation for bids expected to open in March/April of 2020
+- Next invitation for bids expected to open in April/May of 2023

 - Durable Medical Equipment, Nutritional Products, and Incontinence Supplies